manifolded/gnurled_network/README.md

     [x] Modify _deriv_a_wrt_z() to return (n,m) shaped arrays [x] Omitted biases and weights should be None, not empty [ ] _deriv_a_wrt_z(), why does it recompute from input_values?
+    [ ] Individual inputs are called attributes.
+What are outputs called?
+        - Features?
     [ ]